kacpertopol/kacpertopol.github.io/start/pl/010_Nauczanie/015_Python_dla_początkujących/010_Zestawy_zadań/005_Set_5/content.md

 </center>

 <center>
-*...dictionaries, ciphers, and more on files...*
+*...sets, ciphers, and more on files...*
 </center>

 <center>